Truckers protesting COVID mandates encircle Washington, D.C. - The Boston Globe

 Although it was unclear whether the convoy, consisting overall of hundreds of vehicles, would ultimately enter Washington, D.C., organizers said they did not intend to drive into the capital Sunday out of fears that “bad actors” may turn it into a chaotic event reminiscent of the Jan.
 6 attack on the Capitol.
 They also wanted to avoid confrontation with police.

-The main caravan of truckers, the People’s Convoy, first departed from Adelanto, California, more than a week ago with plans to end their demonstration in the Washington area.
-For the past two days, the truckers have been rallying at a racetrack in nearby Hagerstown, Maryland, about 70 miles northwest of the capital, converging with other drivers and their supporters.
+The main caravan of truckers, the People’s Convoy, first departed from Adelanto, Calif., more than a week ago with plans to end their demonstration in the Washington area.
+For the past two days, the truckers have been rallying at a racetrack in nearby Hagerstown, Md., about 70 miles northwest of the capital, converging with other drivers and their supporters.

 The People’s Convoy was one of several groups inspired by the Canadian protests against pandemic measures that disrupted the capital of Ottawa, Ontario, for three weeks.
 The American groups said they, too, would drive to Washington to lead a nonpartisan, grassroots protest of government COVID policies, but many appeared to be aligned with far-right organizations and activists.